Probing the Nature of Dark Matter Self-Interactions Through Observations of Massive Black Hole Mergers: Simulation Parameters

 A complete discussion of black hole physics must address the conditions that lead to mergers.
 We consider two massive black holes to have merged once their separation is less than two softening lengths and their relative velocities are small enough that they would be gravitationally bound.
 These conditions are equivalent to satisfying the equation below, where $\Delta \textbf{r}$, $\Delta \textbf{v}$, and $\Delta \textbf{a}$ are the vectors for relative separation, velocity, and acceleration, respectively~\citep{MergeConditions, Parameters}:

 These conditions simplify the simulations by avoiding detailed modeling of the final inspiral, but leave out some important physics.
 A full treatment would consider the effects from gravitational wave emission, few-body scattering, and accretion disk mediated inspiral, as all of these can work to force black holes to merge.
 Such effects are important to determine how long it takes a binary to merge, which is an active area of research~\citep[e.g]{Finalpc}.
-It is, however, impractical to model these in full detail, given the resolution limitations of the simulations.
+It is, however, impractical to model these in full detail, given the resolution limitations of the simulations, though future studies could incorporate simple estimates derived from recent work, e.g.~\citep{Holley-Bockelmann_2025}.
+Such effects could delay merger times relative to what we see in our simulations, though since this would occur with both CDM and SIDM-1, it would not necessarily eliminate the delaying effect of SIDM-1 relative to CDM.